Should a Real Estate Agent or Business Broker Sell your Business?

 However, when it comes to the sale of an operating business, including project managing the many interested parties through to settlement, hiring a professional Business Broker is the best decision you can make.

 An active business is a much more complex structure than simple static land and buildings.
-The dynamics around establishing a fair price for a business are very complex and often challenged by buyers, their advisers and banks who will not lend money against Business Goodwill.
+The dynamics around establishing a fair price for a business are very complex and often challenged by buyers, their advisers, and banks who will not lend money against Business Goodwill.

-Listing businesses for sale is easy, but well-prepared documentation that answers all likely questions from buyers’ accountants and lenders, is always required for a sale at a fair price.
+Listing businesses for sale is easy, but well-prepared documentation that answers all likely questions from buyers’ accountants and lenders is always required for a sale at a fair price.
 The larger the business, the more critical that documentation becomes.

-Remember, selling a business is in fact selling a future cash flow and an experienced broker is gifted at selling goodwill – the invisible.
-To sell it you must know what the goodwill comes from.
+Remember, selling a business is in fact selling a future cash flow, and an experienced broker is gifted at selling goodwill – the invisible.
+To sell it you must know where the goodwill comes from.
 Is it business IP, location, repeatable systems and processes, a niche industry, the management team that’s in place?
 You see, there are many other things that makeup business value other than financial performance.
-For example, growth potential, customer and supplier diversification, employee dependency, owner dependency, positive cash flow cycles, what kind of recurrent revenues you have, customer satisfaction to keep repurchasing, your control over pricing (margin control) etc. These are complex topics that will add exponential value to a business.

 Matching appropriate buyers with sellers is a critical value proposition for a business broker.
 They must meet both parties’ objectives and financial goals.
-Think of it as like eharmony for businesses.
+Think of it as like eHarmony for businesses.

 Please hire an experienced Business Broker who will add additional value to give you the highest ROI, not just be another cost of doing business.